Patient Bill of Rights

 The patient bill of rights and responsibilities is a guide to make sure every patient gets good quality health care.
 It contains rules for you or your healthcare provider that should be followed when you are getting health care and treatment.
 It also tells you how healthcare providers may relate and care for you as their patient.
 Read the information carefully and ask your healthcare provider any questions that you may have.

 What are my rights?

 Your rights are things you may do and get as a patient towards the goal of good quality health care.
 Your rights as a patient are as follows:

 - Know important health information: You have the right to know and fully understand information about your health care plan and healthcare providers.
 You will be told about plan rules, and conditions covered by your plan.
-You will be told about your healthcare provider, how long he has been working, and what his specialty area is.
+You will be told about your healthcare provider, how long the provider has been working, and what his or her specialty area is.
 If you speak another language or do not understand something, tell healthcare providers, and they will help you.

 - Choose health care plans: You have the right to choose health care plans and healthcare providers that are best for you.
 You may also choose which health care plan best covers tests and treatments for a condition.
 You may also ask the cost of the health care plan and how you may pay.